SilentComics/Strip/README.md

 WIP Wordpress-Theme-for-Silent-Comics
 =================================

 Still rough — Working on it

-Shall this project become a decent theme, it will be shared with the Wordpress community on a GNU General Public License basis.
+If ever this becomes a decent theme, I will release it for the Wordpress community on a GNU General Public License basis.

-Suggestions and tips from users, actual developers, designers and lovers of comics are welcome as coding is very much the learning by doing side of the project for me.
+Coding is the *learning by doing* side of the project for me.
+Suggestions and tips from users, actual developers, designers and lovers of comics are welcome.

 # Silent Comics Wordpress Theme